The Entertainer (play): Stage productions

 The show transferred in September to the Palace Theatre in the West End, toured and returned to the Palace.
 During the run Joan Plowright left the cast and was replaced by Geraldine McEwan.
 Plowright rejoined the cast when the production opened in New York in February 1958.
 In the same year, a touring production was presented in the British provinces, starring John Slater as Archie and Bobby Howes as Billy.

 London revivals have starred Max Wall (Greenwich Theatre, 1974); Peter Bowles (Shaftesbury Theatre, 1986); Robert Lindsay (Old Vic, 2007); and Kenneth Branagh (Garrick Theatre, 2016).

 In August 2019, a new UK tour began at the Curve, Leicester, starring Shane Richie as Archie and directed by Sean O'Connor.
 In this production. the play was set in 1982, during the Falklands war.
 The final performance took place at Richmond Theatre in London on 30 November 2019.

 Adaptations

-A 1960 film version was adapted by Nigel Kneale and John Osborne.
-It was directed by Tony Richardson and starred Laurence Olivier, Brenda De Banzie, Roger Livesey, Joan Plowright, Alan Bates, Daniel Massey, Thora Hird and Albert Finney.
+A 1960 film version was adapted by Nigel Kneale and John Osborne, produced by future James Bond Producer Harry Saltzman.
+It was directed by Tony Richardson and starred Laurence Olivier, Brenda De Banzie, Roger Livesey, Joan Plowright, Shirley-Anne Field, Alan Bates, Daniel Massey, Thora Hird and Albert Finney.
 Olivier was nominated for an Academy Award for Best Actor for his performance.

 On 10 March 1976, NBC broadcast a two-hour semi-musical version of the play, starring Jack Lemmon as Archie.
 The setting was changed to a seaside resort in the United States; Marvin Hamlisch wrote the music, Tim Rice (Sir Timothy, since 1994) provided the lyrics.

 Michael Gambon starred in a production for the BBC broadcast on 4 December 1993.

 In November 2008, BBC Radio 7 broadcast a radio version, adapted by John Foley, featuring Bill Nighy as Archie, Cheryl Campbell as Phoebe, David Bradley as Billy, Sarah Jane Holm as Jean and Bertie Carvel as Frank.